egorlebedev/xlsx-template-php/README.md

 xlsx-template-php
 ============================
 A library for templating of Excel Office documents.
 Supports MS Excel xlsx.
-Uses PHPExcel library.
+Uses PHPSpreadsheet library.

 Not only large documents.